 Celebrations and positive reinforcement are an important part of our district's culture of supporting students.
-Often students bring treats or snacks to school to share on special occasions.
-Due to food allergies and other health concerns we do not permit students to bring in food items or treats to school to share.
+Often students bring treats or snacks to school to share on special occasions, such as their birthday.
+Due to food allergies and other health concerns, we do not permit students to bring in food items or treats to school to share.
 We would like to encourage healthy eating habits and promote non-food items such as pencils, stickers, bookmarks, or other small items in place of food treats.
-Curricular activities involving food will be dealt with individually.
+Curricular activities or classroom celebrations involving food will be dealt with individually and require approval from the building principal.
 Safety provisions will be set up for food or environmental allergies on an individual basis.
-Curricular activities involving food will be dealt with individually.